colesam/Breathe-Buddy/README.md

 # Breathe-Buddy
 An air quality web application built using AngularJS.

+For more information about my contributions and process please visit the <a href="http://www.colesamdevelopment.com/portfolio/breathe-buddy.html" target="_blank">project page</a> on my portfolio website.

 <h2>Description</h2>

 This project is a web application I built with my partner, Mathew Schlichting, for our CISC 375 Web Development course at